Fethienv/django-sharding/README.md

 # django-sharding
 Simple horizontal scaling utilities for django framework

+- Short def:
+    * Scalability is the property of a system to handle a growing amount of work by adding resources to the system
+    * Scaling horizontally (out/in) means adding more nodes to (or removing nodes from) a system, such as adding a new computer to a distributed software application.
+An example might involve scaling out from one web server to three.
+    * With horizontal-scaling it is often easier to scale dynamically by adding more machines into the existing pool

+This simple package allows the developer to add more than one table to one Model, each table limited by the maximum rows specified in settings.py

 ## Installation:
 1. clone folder sharding and add it to settings.py in INSTALED_APPS